 - Student Evaluations Candidates may submit student evaluations covering semesters of the period under review.
 The Committee will accept those evaluations at the will of the candidate.
-A single copy of computer printouts, essay responses, or other substantiating data may be submitted. - Publications Candidates should submit copies of all publications, evidence of artistic accomplishments, reviews of books and papers, etc. - 3.
+A single copy of computer printouts, essay responses, or other substantiating data may be submitted. - 2.
+Publications Candidates should submit copies of all publications, evidence of artistic accomplishments, reviews of books and papers, etc. - 3.
 Syllabi, tests, or other course materials sufficient to indicate currentness of courses - 4.
 Letters Applicants will propose a list of five possible external reviewers, accompanied by (1) a short explanation of the applicant's relationship (if any) with the possible external reviewer, and (2) the contact information for each possible external reviewer.
 The Dean, in consultation with the head of the curriculum area will select at least two external reviewers from the list provided by the applicant and one additional reviewer who may or may not be chosen from the list provided by the applicant.
-Applicants may also submit a list of non-reviewers who shall not be selected by the Dean and the head of the curriculum area as external reviewers.
+Applicants may also submit a list of non-reviewers.
 The Dean will contact the external reviewers.
 Once it has been confirmed that each external reviewer agrees to write a letter, the Dean will then send the external reviewers applicant's materials supporting professional activities and accomplishments, along with the following materials: - a.
 Background information on Fairfield University. - b.
 A brief description of the Rank and Tenure Committee as a university committee with membership representing the College of Arts and Sciences, School of Nursing, Business School, and the Graduate School of Education and Allied Professions. - c.
 Copy of the official Timetable and Guidelines for Tenure and Promotion. - d.
 Copy of the appropriate pages in the Faculty Handbook (pp. 20-25) - e.
 Specific instructions to assess the professional activities and accomplishments of the applicant with qualitative comments.